BillZhu09/CE901_Implementation-of-RISCV-core-on-NEORV32-simulation/Linux Virtual Machine.md

 **g.** When you have customized and completed the process, you are now ready to run your virtual machine and install an operating system.

-# Step 2: Install the Linux operating system on the virtual computer.
+## Step 2: Install the Linux operating system on the virtual computer.

 To install from an .iso bootable image file, complete the following steps:

 **a.** In VMware Player, click Edit virtual machine settings.
 If you have multiple virtual machines created, you must first select which one you intend to edit.

-**b.** In the pop-up window, under the Hardware tab, select CD/DVD (SATA), and on the right side (under Connections), select the Use ISO image file option, and click Browse to search through your file system for the Linux Mint .iso image file downloaded in Part 1.
+**b.** In the pop-up window, under the Hardware tab, select CD/DVD (SATA), and on the right side, select the Use ISO image file option, and click Browse to search through your file system for the Linux Mint .iso image file downloaded in Part 1.
 Selecting the Linux .iso file causes it to be automatically mounted to the CD/DVD drive when the virtual machine boots, which, in turn, causes the system to boot and run the Linux installation image.